Edwards-R/understanding_docs/maintaining-a-global-system.md

 ## Each interpretation relates to a single type name
 During this exercise, we will examine the various concept versions and interpretations of the name *Bombus lucorum* Linnaeus 1761.
 Please note that this is not an exhaustive list in any way, and only serves as an example.

-The origin concept version of the name *Bombus lucorum* Linnaeus 1761 is, by definition, created by Linnaeaus in 1761.
+The origin concept version of the name *Bombus lucorum* Linnaeus 1761 is, by definition, created by Linnaeus in 1761.
 A similar situation is true for the origin interpretation of that concept version, which is also attributed to Linnaeus 1761.

 |Attribute|Value|
 |:--|--:|